influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/monitor-enterprise/monitor-enterprise.md

 Monitoring is the act of proactively observing changes in data over time.
 There are multiple ways to monitor InfluxDB Enterprise.

-If you want to monitor Enterprise, do one of the following:
+If you want to monitor an Enterprise cluster, do one of the following:

 * [Monitor Enterprise with Cloud]
 * [Monitor Enterprise with OSS]